 A music publicist is hired as a member of your team to represent you to the media.
 Media is traditionally defined as editors and writers of blogs, podcasts, newspapers, magazines, and some TV bookers.
 Some publicists may also cover radio for interviews or live sessions on tour stops.
 But if you want to get on the radio “charts” which is really not a thing (like CMJ which BTW is dead so don’t strive or you will look like a moron), you will need a radio promoter.

 A music publicist’s job is to liaise with the press.
 In other words, a publicist establishes working relationships between you and those in the media.
-These days the media means BLOGS unless you are Sia or Drake then by all means go for The New York Times.
+These days the media means BLOGS unless you are Sia or Drake then, by all means, go to The New York Times.
 You should not expect your publicist to get you a booking agent or gig, a label deal, or any other type of marketing deal.
 That is what a manager is for.
 A savvy and well-connected music publicist may be able to hook you up with all of the things mentioned above, but it is not in her job description.

 Remember, as the artist, you are the buyer, and you are shopping for music PR.
 You’re in the driver’s seat.
 It’s your money and your music that enables publicists to stay in business.
 Hiring a publicist is like hiring another guitar player for your band.
 You have to choose someone you like, who is in alignment with your vision, your short-term and long-term goals.
 Everyone on your team has to be on the same page for you to advance.
 All too many times I’ve heard that a publicist was hired in spite of the artist’s personal opinions.
 You should like your publicist, and she should be the right fit for you.

 There are a few completely SHADY PR firms out there who will contact you and tell you that they can’t WAIT to represent you.
-RUN screaming for the hills unless that publicist has a damn good reason for taking the time out of his or her insanely busy schedule to reach out and find you on ReverbNation or SoundCloud.
+RUN screaming for the hills unless that publicist has a damn good reason for taking the time out of his or her insanely busy schedule to reach out and find you on ReverbNation, Twitter or SoundCloud.
 If they saw you live or they have a REAL reason (like they represent a band you are friends with) then, okay – otherwise….
 It’s a PR firm who has been contributing to the commoditization of a highly nuanced process and system that is valuable and precious.
-These kind of music publicity firms are hurting firms like mine who do our work with passion and integrity.
+These kind of music publicity firms are hurting firms who do our work with passion and integrity.

 3. With Publicity, You Pay for Effort – Never for Results.

 Ever head something like this: “I hired a publicist and I only got six placements.
 That cost me $1,000 per placement” Unfortunately, this is not how you quantify a PR campaign.
 You pay for the amount of time, effort, and strategy the publicist makes on your behalf.
 It is up to you to help make sure time, effort, and strategy are part of the equation….
 Of course, you should get many results.
 Getting nothing is totally unacceptable.
-But you never know when your publicist’s efforts will show up months, and sometimes like a year, after your campaign is complete.
-For example: Not everyone who is going to see your YouTube video is going to view it the day you post it but overtime the right person can see it and, an amazing thing may happen.
-And don’t forget you CAN do all of your own PR (read our handy dandy 3-part guide here!) – it just takes a LOT of time and effort.
+But you never know when your publicist’s efforts will show up months, and sometimes like a year after your campaign is complete.
+For example, Not everyone who is going to see your YouTube video is going to view it the day you post it but over time the right person can see it and, an amazing thing may happen.
+And don’t forget you CAN do all of your own PR (read our handy-dandy 3-part guide here!) – it just takes a LOT of time and effort.